mediamagic/gpan/README.md

 //all settings are optional and default to the shown values gp.config({ zoom_level:0				//panorama zoom level, default 0
-		, tiles_prefix:'image_'		//tile image prefix, useful for montage , path_to_image:'panos'		//panorama will create this folder and store the panorama in it , output_prefix:'output_'	//prefix for the panorama image , tmp_dir: 'gpan_tmp'		//temp folder prefix
+		, tiles_prefix:'image_'			//tile image prefix, useful for montage , path_to_image:'panos'			//panorama will create this folder and store the panorama in it , output_prefix:'output_'		//prefix for the panorama image , tmp_dir_prefix: 'gpan_tmp'	//temp folder prefix
 		, pub: true						// path_to_image relative to app root or public folder })

 //each setting can be changed separately